-After sharing my rent vs. buy calculation method a few weeks ago in Part 7, I feel ready to once again tackle the Canadian obsession with housing.
+After sharing my rent vs. buy calculation method a few weeks ago in Part 7 of my housing series, I feel ready to once again tackle the Canadian obsession with housing.

 Incentivized to Line Their Pocketbooks

-As a "real estate professional" you don't even need to know the home's real value.
-It doesn't matter to hordes of salivating buyers eager to part with their hard-earned money and enter a debt spiral that will drag them down for the rest of their lives.
+As a "real estate professional" you don't even need to know the home's real value in a hot market.
+It doesn't matter to hordes of salivating buyers eager to part with their hard-earned money and enter a debt spiral that will drag them down financially for the rest of their lives.

 Insane Leverage Means Exploding Prices

-If you turn around and sell the "investment" tomorrow, you're already in the hole because the sales gal will take the first 4%, TNL@TB will charge you break fees, and CMHC will still take their cut for insuring your brain-dead decision.
+If you turn around and sell the "investment" tomorrow, you're already in the hole.
+The broker will take the first 4%, the bank will charge you break fees, and CMHC will still take their cut for insuring your brain-dead decision.

 If the value of the house ("investment") drops even 10%, most Canadians would be financially ruined.
 Leverage always increases risk, but 19:1 is fatal.
 In the history of our country, home prices have dropped 10% or more on countless occasions in various local markets.